 Develop an integrated communication strategy to raise awareness of the Southern Bentwing Bat in the general community and with stakeholders.
 Define communication objectives in the plan and the key messages to be conveyed throughout all communication activities.
 Such messages may encompass the Southern Bent-wing Bat's threatened status, conservation requirements and the subspecies benefits to the local community.
 A wide range of communication activities should be explored to achieve communication objectives.
 These could include print, radio, social networking, electronic media, talks to community groups, presentations to schools, farmer groups, developers and the compilation of information packages.
+In promoting the Southern Bent-wing Bat, ensure that the locations of individual roosting caves are not publicised to reduce the risk of increased visitation leading to disturbance to the bats.
 As a part of the communication plan, explore opportunities to make the Southern Bent-wing Bat an icon species for the Naracoorte and Warrnambool regions.
 Continue and strengthen the Naracoorte Caves bat interpretation program.
 Support Zoos Victoria's 'Fighting Extinction' program which lists the Southern Bent-wing Bat as one of its 20 priority species.

-Implementation partners: DEWNR, DELWP, CMAs, NRMs, Zoos Victoria
+Implementation partners: DEW, DELWP, CMAs, NRMs, Zoos Victoria